Get Rid of HR

 Handle it badly and it will cost you in ways you never even imagined.
 Handle it correctly, and you’ll avoid issues, save time, minimise costs and keep everyone happy.

-Once you’re handling it correctly, however, it’s not going to add any more value than that – while talent tasks will.
+Once you’re handling it correctly, however, it’s not going to add any more value than that – while People tasks will.
 HR is HR.
 It has to be handled according to the law.
 You don’t get to redesign P45s, you can’t add your own spin to employee’s rights or put a competitive spin on discrimination laws.

 It’s the same territory as payroll.
 Once it’s done right, making the payslip prettier isn’t going to change much.